The spectral gap for transfer operators of torus extensions over expanding maps: Statement of results.

 In our context, we say that $F=F_\tau$ is stably ergodic if $F_{\tau'}$ is ergodic for any $\tau'$ that is $C^0$-close to $\tau$.
 The stable mixing property and stable exponential mixing property are defined in a similar fashion.

-It was shown by Parry and Pollicott \cite{MR1632190}, and also by Field and Parry \cite{MR1644099}, that $(\TT^{d+\ell}, F, dA)$ is weak mixing and stably mixing if and only if the functions $\tau_1, \tau_2, \dots, \tau_\ell$ are integrally independent and linearly independent $\mmod$ $\fB$, respectively.\footnote{\ Originally in \cite{MR1644099}, the independence is modulo $\mathbf{V}+\fB$ for some finite-dimensional subspace $\mathbf{V}$ of $C^\infty(\TT^d, \RR)$.
-In our setting, $\mathbf{V}=\{0\}$ because the rotation function $\tau$ is null-homotopic in $C^\infty(\TT^d, \TT^\ell)$ if regarded as a $\TT^\ell$-valued function. } In other words, Theorem~\ref{ThmMain thm} asserts that if $F$ is stably mixing, then it is exponentially mixing, and furthermore, it is stably exponentially mixing by Remark~\ref{rem generic}.
+It was shown by Parry and Pollicott \cite{MR1632190}, and also by Field and Parry \cite{MR1644099}, that $(\TT^{d+\ell}, F, dA)$ is weak mixing (or stably mixing) if and only if the functions $\tau_1, \tau_2, \dots, \tau_\ell$ are integrally independent (or linearly independent) $\mmod$ $\fB$.\footnote{\ Originally in \cite{MR1644099}, the independence is modulo $\mathbf{V}+\fB$ for some finite-dimensional subspace $\mathbf{V}$ of $C^\infty(\TT^d, \RR)$.
+In our setting, $\mathbf{V}=\{0\}$ because the rotation function $\tau$ is null-homotopic in $C^\infty(\TT^d, \RR^\ell)$. } In other words, Theorem~\ref{ThmMain thm} asserts that if $F$ is stably mixing, then it is exponentially mixing, and furthermore, it is stably exponentially mixing by Remark~\ref{rem generic}.
 We can say more about the ergodic properties of the skew product over an expanding map: Dolgopyat \cite{MR1919377} proved that $F$ is stably ergodic if and only if it is exponentially mixing; Field and Parry \cite{MR1644099} showed that stable ergodicity implies stable mixing property for skew products.
 Combining all these results and Theorem~\ref{ThmMain thm}, we immediately obtain the following corollary.

 \begin{cor} Let $F$ be the skew product given by \eqref{fdefF}.
 The following statements are equivalent: \begin{enumerate} \item $F$ is stably ergodic; \item $F$ is stably mixing; \item $F$ is exponentially mixing; \item $F$ is stably exponentially mixing. \end{enumerate} \end{cor}